FudaWiki/fudawiki-files/hanafuda/games/mushi.md

 If, however, the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning card is the last to be drawn from the deck, **it captures all remaining cards in play**.

 ## End of Round
 The current round ends when both players have played 8 turns and thus exhausted their hands.
-Due to the reduced size of the deck, this will also coincide with the draw pile being emptied, and thus all cards will have been played and captured.
+Due to the reduced size of the deck, this will also coincide with the draw pile being emptied.

 Due to the usage of a wild card, most rounds will end with two unpaired cards - one ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Willow, and one that matches the suit of whatever card was captured by the ![monthicon_11.png](/hanafuda/icons/monthicon_11.png =20x)Lightning.